altuncu/libsignal-service-java/README.md

 # signal-service-java

-A Java library for communicating via Signal.
+A Java library for communicating via Signal supporting phone number fetch from Blockstack Gaia hub.

+## Adding as a dependency to an Android project

+To add this library as a dependency to your Android application, insert the following line to your project's `build.gradle` file.

+`implementation 'com.github.altuncu:signal-service-android:<VERSION_NUMBER>'`

 ## Implementing the Signal Protocol interfaces